Rules & Regulations

 Musical Theatre- A routine consisting of any style of dance, which interprets a song from a Broadway show, movie musical, or song depicting characters.
 Lip syncing is permitted.

 Improv- All Dancers will be invited to the stage.
 One at a time, each dancer will listen to a piece of music selected by the competition or judges and will immediately perform an improvisational solo.
 Each dancer’s piece of music will be different and can be any style of music.
 Junior, and Teen categories are available.
 Dancers are free to perform any style of dance they prefer.
 Dancers will be scored accordingly based on musicality, creativity and movement.
-Improv dancers will be awarded in order of placement and the top 3 will be awarded scholarships as an Overall.
+Improv dancers will be awarded in order of placement. **NEW** Participating improv dancers may be asked to incorporate a challenge during the category, this could include but not limited to a prop that is provided by FEVER and more! **NEW** Top improv dancers in the 2 age categories will be awarded a scholarship as an Overall.
 Improv soloists MUST be registered alongside studio routines.
 Entries will not be accepted onsite for the improv categories.
 Please include any dancers interested in the improv category in your entry estimation upon booking your location.

 Breakdance- Routine must primarily contain breakdance technique and style.